Protesters target D.C. diners, triggering backlash after heckling woman

 Footage of the incident went viral.

-Conservatives and progressives alike agreed that the confrontational tactic was a misstep that might undermine the protest movement’s intended message.
+Conservatives and liberals alike agreed that the confrontational tactic was a misstep that might undermine the protest movement’s intended message.

 The Black Lives Matter rally, which began about 6:30 p.m.
 Monday at Columbia Heights Civic Plaza on 14th Street NW, drew several hundred people.
-They engaged in a call-and-response as protest organizers with bullhorns told how Kenosha, Wis. police had shot and critically injured Jacob Blake.
-The police shooting, which is still under investigation, has reinvigorated protests against police brutality and triggered outbreaks of rioting.
+They engaged in a call-and-response as protest organizers with bullhorns told how Kenosha, Wis., police had shot and critically injured Jacob Blake.
+The police shooting, which is still under investigation, has reinvigorated protests against police violence and triggered outbreaks of rioting.

-In D.C., however, protesters wound their way up 14th Street, chanting “No Justice, No Peace,” and “Fire, fire, gentrifier — Black people used to live here.”
+In D.C., however, protesters wound their way up 14th Street, chanting, “No Justice, No Peace,” and, “Fire, fire, gentrifier — Black people used to live here.”

 Near Quincy Street, the crowd gathered outside restaurants, alternately accusing diners of enjoying “White privilege” and encouraging them to show support.
-At one table, a young man who objected to the intrusion tried to explain that he worked for a nonprofit organization committed to addressing mental health care for Blacks and other underserved populations.
+At one table, a young man who objected to the intrusion tried to explain that he worked for a nonprofit organization committed to addressing mental health care for Black people and other underserved populations.
 Protesters crowded in further around the table, shining video lights in the diners’ eyes and exchanging angry words.

 The marchers, now about 150 strong, wound their way to Adams Morgan without further incident.